patterd2/malaria_within_host/README.md

 - Codes for analysing fitness of constant and age-of-infection varying transmission investment strategies of parasites

 # User guide
-- The file **run_full_model.m** runs the model (first the within-host dynamics are resolved and then the human-vector interactions are resolved).
+- The file **run_full_model.m** runs a single simulation of the within-host model.
 - The parameters are set globally by calling the file **baseline_parameter_set.m**
-- Time stepping schemes for the within-host and human-vector dynamics are contained in the functions **within_host_model.m** and **human_vector_model.m** respectively.
+- Time stepping schemes for the within-host dynamics are contained in the function **within_host_model.m**.
 - To generate the fitness landscape for fixed (constant) transmission investment (c) strategies run the script **run_withinhost_constant_strats.m**
-- For optimizing nonconstant strategies, i.e. transmission investment c is a function of age of infection, use **run_strategy_optimization.m** being careful to ensure that the spline and discretization settings in this script match those in **withinhost_model_optimization.m**
+- For optimizing nonconstant/age-varying strategies, i.e. transmission investment c is a function of age of infection, use **run_strategy_optimization.m** being careful to ensure that the spline and discretization settings in this script match those in **withinhost_model_optimization.m**
+- Splines are imported for various mesh spacings from text files labelled 'basisMatrix...txt' and new sets of splines can be generated using **CodeToGenerateBasisMatrix.R**
+- The folder 'sensitivity_results' contains optimal strategy weights for a range of different parameter regimes.